 The Hero Squad program helps children of the Military build faith, hope, and purpose for their lives through inspiring, weekly, Bible-based activities tailored for their age and gender.
 Each enrolled child receives a Hero Squad Welcome Kit with gifts for the whole family.
 Each season (4x per year), a box arrives filled with age-appropriate materials, gifts, and new activities kids can do both independently and with their family.
 In addition, Parents and Caregivers are sent encouraging weekly devotional emails called “Checkpoint.”
 This series is meant to strengthen them and let them know God is there to help them meet the unique challenges and needs of Military kids.

 HOW THIS WORKS

 Every family that enrolls receives a Welcome Box containing a Bible and devotionals specific to their age and gender, as well as gifts for caregivers.
 Seasonal boxes are sent each quarter with new devotionals, gifts, journals, family activities, and more—each one thoughtfully designed to help kids learn about how they can rely on Jesus to provide strength for all of life’s battles.
-Parents and caregivers receive weekly devotional emails as well.
+Parents and caregivers are also sent encouraging weekly devotional emails called “Checkpoint.”
 All this—like all Armed Services Ministry resources—provided free to Military families from a grateful nation.

 HOW THIS WORKS